Shanyin Tong 童善因

 July 23-24.

-- Selected attendee in
+- Selected attendee for

 PIMS-IFDS-NSF Summer School on Optimal Transport at University of Washington in Seattle, WA,